Dherse/masterproef/content/3_translation.typ

 Additionally, the user should be able to name and access their tunable values by name within their own code.
 This further improves the usability of the system, as it removes the need to maintain complex, error-prone table of registers and their corresponding values.
 Instead, the user can address their tunable value in a natural way through its name, and @hal can take care of the rest: translating these names and values into an appropriate set of registers and values.

 This means that the physical parameters of each element, can be represented as natural parameters -- i.e numerical values -- while the underlying hardware uses lower-level likely binary values and flags.
-This improves the development experience of the device provider as well, as they can now integrate within their platform support package the code required to do data conversion, further simplifying the development of new support packages.
+This improves the development experience of the device provider as well, as they can now integrate within their platform-support package the code required to do data conversion, further simplifying the development of new support packages.

 Furthermore, the use of constraints on values, such as explained in @sec_constraints, can be used by the compiler to further detect the need for reconfigurability automatically, without additional user input.
 It can also be used to validate that when a tunable value is changed in the user's software, that it meets its requirements, ensuring that the user cannot change the value to an invalid one, where the device might then operate in an undefined state.